DTegano/NHL-Prediction-using-Machine-Learning/README.md

  0.003073305
 ```

 Let's take a moment to digest this information.
-With the amount of variables and factors that go into a hockey game, it doesn't necessarily surprise me that the strongest correlation of a game result is only .0838, but I was hoping for a variable to at least hit 0.10.
+With the number of variables and factors that go into a hockey game, it doesn't necessarily surprise me that the strongest correlation of a game result is only .0838, but I was hoping for a variable to at least hit 0.10.
 When we look at the positive variables that affect the outcome, the top variables are the Home team's Corsi %, season differential (+/- based on goals scored and goals against), points, wins, and how bad the other team's defensive/goaltending is.
-I'll note that the classic favorite variables, goals and shots, are no where near the top correlation variables for the home team.
-In fact, when we look at correlation strength alone (abs_cor, which ignores the positive or negative relationship), home_goals is ranked 21st while shots for both home and away teams fall even further.
+I'll note that the classic favorite variables, goals and shots, are nowhere near the top correlation variables for the home team.
+In fact, when we look at correlation strength alone (abs_cor, which ignores the positive or negative relationship), home goals is ranked 21st while shots for both home and away teams fall even further.
 However, according to correlation strength, the average goals scored by the away team is much more important.
 Perhaps this is due to good team's ability to win away from home ice, or that home ice is such an advantage that it doesn't matter if a high scoring or a low scoring team is the home team - both are valid points in my opinion.
-So based on correlation strength alone, the outcome of a game depends on the away team and how they fare based on average point, differential, win, goals, and corsi per game - which, I'll interpret as a team's ability to take away the home ice advantage from their opponent.
-Surprisngly, the away team's offensive zone start % is a high enough correlation to be near the top, but after my previous analysis with the min-max values, it'll be interesting to see how much of a factor this will really have.
-Despite that same min-max analysis where corsi had a mixed result, this appears to be the top variable for both the home and away team.
+So based on correlation strength alone, the outcome of a game depends on the away team and how they fare based on average point, differential, win, goals, and Corsi per game - which, I'll interpret as a team's ability to take away the home ice advantage from their opponent.
+Surprisingly, the away team's offensive zone start % is a high enough correlation to be near the top, but after my previous analysis with the min-max values, it'll be interesting to see how much of a factor this will really have.
+Despite that same min-max analysis where Corsi had a mixed result, this appears to be the top variable for both the home and away team.
 I'll also pay a bit more attention to the points, differential, and win variables for the remainder of this project - but it is no surprise that there variables are among top correlations (good teams win, put up points, and will usually have a positive differential).

 <b> Away Points </b>